mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 **Turnaround Time**

-When the issue has been created, please follow these guidelines to assign appropriate \[labels\] \([https://developers.mattermost.com/contribute/getting-started/labels](https://developers.mattermost.com/contribute/getting-started/labels)\).
+When the issue has been created, please follow these guidelines to assign [labels](https://developers.mattermost.com/contribute/getting-started/labels).
 This ensures that the issues are prioritized appropriately.

 You can expect the following approximate turnaround times:

 * Urgent issues \(bug, customer request/dealbreaker\): Acknowledged within 24 hours.
 * General issues: Acknowledged within 48 hours.

-There are a number of variables at play and providing a hard and fast time-frame for completion.
-A rough guideline is between 3 and 5 days for most work and 2 - 3 weeks for larger projects.
-Larger projects might be moved to Jira if appropriate.
+There are a number of variables at play, such as review process, current workload, and type of work required which makes it difficult to provide a hard and fast time-frame for completion.

+A rough guideline is between 3 and 5 days for the writing/editing portion of the work and 2 - 3 weeks for larger projects (these projects might be moved to Jira if required).

 **Assignees**